ANA Calls Them Customers While JAL Says Valued Patrons as SFC Downgrade Reveals Airlines’ True View of Passengers

 ANA’s Ruthless Scalpel for SFC

-On the other hand, there are also many people who evaluate the new system as an “improvement.
-Many of them are businesspersons who usually use ANA cards as their main payment method and reach the rank of Diamond or Platinum every year, as well as entertainers and cultural figures who fly in the higher classes.
+On the other hand, there are also voices evaluating the changes positively.
+Many of these come from business professionals who regularly spend heavily on ANA cards and consistently reach Diamond or Platinum status, as well as celebrities and cultural figures who often fly in premium cabins.

 ANA lounges are crowded due to JAL’s revision